asilewicz/gitlab.kernel.tx/README.md

 ansible-playbook main.yml -i hosts
 ```

-After successful deployment of the virtualbox VMs, and completing ansible tasks, the GitLab server URL will be accessible from the hypervisor ip-address, on port 8443, and also on the https://gitlab-server.kernel.tx - both of which might be directly reached from web-browser.
+After successful deployment of the virtualbox VMs, and completing ansible tasks, the GitLab server URL will be accessible from the hypervisor ip-address, on port 8443, and also on the VM itself: https://gitlab-server.kernel.tx - both of which might be directly reached from web-browser.
 Here the 'root' user password will have to be also created during the first login.

 #### Final remarks :